Aameer/aameer.github.io/_posts/2017-09-13-digital-rights-management-multi-drm.markdown

 more about [mp4fragment](https://www.bento4.com/documentation/mp4fragment/)

 now I am assuming by now you have got access to [ezdrm](http://www.ezdrm.com/).
 Once you have that you can use this python code to get parse values from xml response.
-You can skip this portion if you already have figured figured about a way to get all the values which we will need from widevine, playready and fairplay.
+You can skip this portion if you already have figured a way to get all the values which we will need from widevine, playready and fairplay.
 Moreover you might also want to save these values somewhere for future reference.

 {% highlight python linenos %}